DaanTacoSchool/security2-caps-community-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.

+## Docker

+This app is dockerized.
+To use this with docker (without having to install node or npm etc.) run the following commands:

+on linux:
+run `$ docker build -t capscommunity . ` to build the image and, run `$ docker run -p 8080:80 capscommunity` to run the app (with debug info use `-d -p` instead of `-p` to hide debug info).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.